timbengtsson/engineering-notes/it-security/tools-and-tips/sqlmap.md

 ## Purpose / What does it do?

-SQLmap is an automated tool to discover and exploit SQL-injection vulnerabilities in web applications.
+SQLmap is an automated tool to discover and exploit SQL-injection vulnerabilities in web applications.<br>
 Used in penntesting and security analysis to check if it is possible to manipulate user inputs to attack databases.

 ### In a Nutshell